-forward, and who was incentivized by the State's offer of payment for testimony leading to Mr. Johnson's conviction.
+she came forward, and who was paid by the State for her testimony, a fact that was never presented to the defense or the jury at the time of trial.
 Indeed-and these facts are, candidly, difficult to wrap one's mind around-although Ms. Ellison contends that she overheard part of a phone call on which she supposedly heard Mr. Johnson confess to the crime, she did not know Mr. Johnson, did not know who he was, and did not even know his voice (before or after that phone call).
-It is not surprising, then, that the lead prosecutor in Mr. Johnson's case has expressed doubt as to the strength of the State's case against Mr. Johnson.
+It is not surprising, then, that the lead prosecutor in Mr. Johnson's case has expressed doubt about the strength of the State's case against Mr. Johnson.
+And the District Attorney has recently echoed this doubt in asking, "in the interest of justice," the Court to grant Mr. Johnson a new trial.
+See Jefferson Cnty.
+Dist.
+Att'y's Amicus Curiae Br.
+In Support of Pet'r (Doc.
+326) (June 12, 2020) ("DA Carr Filing"), at 2.